 One of the ways to encourage worker investment in health and safety programs is to improve leadership, essentially making it more accessible to employees.
-Unfortunately, only about one fifth of all CEOs consider these kinds of leadership innovations a priority.
+Unfortunately, only about one-fifth of all CEOs consider these kinds of leadership innovations a priority.

 The survey also finds that communication concerns transcend the relationship between workers and supervisors.
 CEOs do not usually engage directly with key suppliers, meaning that leadership commitments do not always reach the supply chain.
 Due to this gap, a quarter of CEOs say that risks are not well articulated (thus not fully understood by employees).
-As many as one fifth are not clear on their managing roles and responsibilities.
+As many as one-fifths are not clear on their managing roles and responsibilities.
 This may seem low, but it is surprisingly high considering the importance of the role.

 While it’s great news that reporting has generally increased, it’s alarming that this data has not been activated to produce useful analyses or recommendations.
 This unfortunately reduces the awareness and communication of risks that may be able to prevent further incidents.
 It is clear that changes in policy open up new areas for improvement which cannot be left to chance.
 There is a relatively low number of audits and internal assessments taking place.
 These procedures can contribute valuable data to close some of those gaps between reporting and implementation.